Bordered contact instantons and their Fredholm theory and generic transversalities: The interior evaluation transversality: proof

 We denote by $\pi_i$ the projection from $\CJ_\lambda \times \widetilde \CF_{(1,0)}(\dot \Sigma,M)$ to the $i$-th factor with $i=1, \, 2$.
-Then we introduce \beastar \widetilde \CM_{(1,0)}(\dot \Sigma,M;\{p\}) & = & \aleph_0^{-1}(o_{\CC\CD} \times \{p\} )\\ \widetilde \CM_{(1,0)}(\dot \Sigma, M;\{p\};J) & = & \widetilde \CM_{(1,0)}(\dot \Sigma, M;\{p\}) \bigcap \pi_1^{-1}(J). \eeastar
+Then we introduce \beastar \widetilde \CM_{(1,0)}(\dot \Sigma,M;\{p\};\CJ_\lambda) & = & \aleph_0^{-1}(o_{\CC\CD} \times \{p\} )\\ \widetilde \CM_{(1,0)}(\dot \Sigma, M;\{p\};J) & = & \widetilde \CM_{(1,0)}(\dot \Sigma, M;\{p\};\CJ_\lambda) \bigcap \pi_1^{-1}(J). \eeastar

-The following is a fundamental proposition for the proof of Theorem \ref{thm:0jet} as in the standard strategy exercised in the similar transversality result for the study of pseudoholomorphic curves in \cite[Section 10.5]{oh:book1} which in turn follows the scheme used in \cite{oh-zhu:ajm} for the 1-jet transversality proof for the case of pseudoholomorphic curves.
-We apply the same scheme with the replacement of pseudoholomorphic curves by contact instantons first for the 0-jet case in this part and for the 1-jet case in the next part.
+The following is a fundamental proposition for the proof of Theorem \ref{thm:0jet-intro} as in the standard strategy exercised in the similar transversality result for the study of pseudoholomorphic curves in \cite[Section 10.5]{oh:book1} which in turn follows the scheme used in \cite{oh-zhu:ajm} for the 1-jet transversality proof for the case of pseudoholomorphic curves.
+We apply the same scheme with the replacement of pseudoholomorphic curves by contact instantons first for the 0-jet case in this part.
 Because the nature of equation is different, especially \emph{because the contact instanton equation involves the second derivatives}, the proof involves additional complication beyond that of \cite{oh-zhu:ajm}.

 \begin{prop} The map $\aleph_0$ is transverse to the submanifold